SWEN90006-2021/assignment-2/README.md

 ### Academic Misconduct

-The University academic integrity policy (see [https://academicintegrity.unimelb.edu.au/](https://academicintegrity.unimelb.edu.au/) applies.
-Students are encouraged to discuss the assignment topic, but all submitted work must represent the individual's understanding of the topic.
+The University academic integrity policy (see [https://academicintegrity.unimelb.edu.au/](https://academicintegrity.unimelb.edu.au/)) applies.
+Students are encouraged to discuss the assignment topic, but all submitted work must represent the individual/group's understanding of the topic.

 The subject staff take academic misconduct very seriously.
 In this subject in the past, we have successfully prosecuted several students that have breached the university policy.
 Often this results in receiving 0 marks for the assessment, and in some cases, has resulted in failure of the subject.